Should private foundations spend down their endowment?

 A calculator and dollar bills

-For the last several decades a new philosophy has been gaining momentum.
-A small but growing segment of foundations has decided to limit their own lifespan and spend down their assets in a limited period of time.
-This new philosophy has been spurred on by the visibility of well-known philanthropists who have announced plans to spend down the vast majority of their fortunes.
-The Gates Foundation, for example, has announced it will give away its entire endowment within 20 years after the deaths of Bill and Melinda Gates.
-Likewise, Warren Buffet has announced that all the Berkshire Hathaway shares that he still owns upon his passing are to be liquidated and used for philanthropic purposes within 10 years after his estate has been settled.
-Many other famous billionaires have made similar pledges for significant portions of their total assets.
+However, in recent decades, a new philosophy has been gaining momentum within the philanthropic sphere.
+A small but growing number of foundations have chosen to limit their lifespan and spend down their assets within a specified timeframe.
+This emerging philosophy has been inspired by the actions of well-known philanthropists who have publicly declared their intention to distribute the majority of their fortunes during their lifetimes.
+A prime example is the Gates Foundation, which plans to give away its entire endowment within 20 years after the deaths of Bill and Melinda Gates.
+Similarly, Warren Buffet has announced that upon his passing, all his remaining Berkshire Hathaway shares will be liquidated and utilized for philanthropic purposes within a 10-year period.
+Numerous other prominent billionaires have also made similar commitments regarding significant portions of their total assets.

 Sense of Urgency: